 To complete you’ll need a white dress, a skirt to attach the garland too, thin rope lights with battery pack, some bows, maybe some jewels for an extra sparkle, fabric glitter glue, glue gun, and gold jingle bells.
 Bonnie does buy the feathers, the brown boots, and pine tree garland.

 This design does include some sewing but, Bonnie walks you through how to recreate the design.
-I could also see someone using more hot glue if they’re not up to sewing, or if there just isn’t time.
+I could also see one using more hot glue if they’re not up to sewing, or if there just isn’t time.

 5. The Snow Queen @ Jessica Rose